HorizenOfficial/developer-horizen-global/docs/introduction/Cross-chain-transfer-protocol.rst

 Where outputs are an array of JSON objects representing the amounts to send.
-Each array element must contain the following elements scid           - sidechain ID in uint256 format vScRequestData - sidechain UTXO ID for the backward transfer that is being requested pubkeyhash     - mainchain address where to send the backward transferred amount scFee          - value spent by the sender that will be gained by an SC forger
+Each array element must contain the following elements scid           - sidechain ID in uint256 format vScRequestData - sidechain UTXO ID for the backward transfer that is being requested pubkeyhash     - mainchain address that will receive the backward transferred amount scFee          - value spent by the sender that will be gained by an SC forger

 Params is a JSON object with the following command parameters